thinkers/rx-content/README.md

     type of content is used e.g `role="chapter | section | subsection"`

 we've provided two samples:
-- a full book example `204-python` which as you've already guessed is a book about python language
 - a partial law book example `sakkoulas-1-sinaniotis-arhes-endikon-meson` (we will create 1-2 full law book examples for the purposes of the demo)